Outfit participants on a topic, issue, or event for future reference.

 - Use metaphors and analogies to convey the story of your message.
 They illuminate agreements and disagreements, communicate difficult messages in a less threatening way, and help display abstract ideas in an accessible format.

 - Leaders convene INFORM meetings to align a group on a common set of facts and create shared perspective on the current state.

-- Common types of large-scale INFORM meetings include quarterly financial report outs, announcements of new products/services, and leadership changes.
-Common small-scale INFORM meetings include team member onboarding, sharing client feedback, or setting a near-term performance goal for the group.
+- Common types of large-scale INFORM meetings include quarterly financial reports, announcements of new products/services, and leadership changes.
+Common small-scale INFORM meetings include onboarding a new team member, sharing client feedback, or setting a near-term performance goal for the group.